yaelchampclaux/ProjetMediatheque/README.md

 This loads the dependencies described in our composer.json file.
 They are not in the git repository, as they can be generated with the previous command.

-3. Create the database by synchronizing (from /site in the php container)
+3. Create the database into db-mediatheque container by synchronizing (from /site in the php container)

 php bin/console doctrine:schema:update --force

-This generates the database in MySQL from our code (the Entity in the /src folder of our site).
+This generates the database into MySQL from our code (the Entities in the /src folder of our site).

 4. Add data to the media library (via PhpMyAdmin)